 The Guardians knew that the little boy’s mother could not see them but they suspected that the eyes of the boy were not quite so veiled.
 They had been pacing the mother and child, one on either side of the path and, from their elevated position in the air, had a good view of the surrounding area.
 More than once along the journey, the boy had stood up from his many investigations and had looked up over his shoulder, straight toward one or the other of them.
 He would look at them for only a moment, as if to check that they were still following, and then would move on to the next treasure along the path.
 Now, however, there was no looking over his shoulder; only focused attention on something ahead.

-“Where is he off to now?”
+“Where in the Universes is he off to now?”
 Arkon asked.

 “There is some small thing just off the path under that tree,” Pol said in response, “I’ll go get a better look, but I think it’s in pain.”